 The Company has no proposed transactions as of reporting date.
-The Company completed its RTO transaction with INEO Solutions on January 24, 2020 - see section PREFACE.

 FINANCIAL RISK MANAGEMENT

 Fair value risk

 The Company's financial instruments consist of cash, trade receivables, other receivables, bank overdraft, accounts payable, due to related parties and loans payable.

 Financial instruments recorded at fair value on the statements of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The three levels of the fair value hierarchy are as follows: